A complete guide to prepaid cards – which is the best for you?

 A prepaid currency card - also known as a travel money card - provides a convenient way to take money abroad if you’d rather not take cash or a debit or credit card.
 You can load the card with a set amount of money before you travel and use it in shops and restaurants at your destination.
 You can also use the card to withdraw cash from a cash machine.

 Prepaid travel cards are available in all of the major currencies and it is also possible to get multi-currency cards.
-The cards carry the MasterCard or Visa logo and are accepted by all retailers who accept payments from those payment networks.
+Cards with the MasterCard or Visa logo are accepted by all retailers who accept payments from those payment networks.

 Some general-use cards are also good options for use abroad.
-However, for details specifically on prepaid travel cards - and credit cards that are well-suited to travellers - read our article "Compare the best travel credit cards".
+However, for details specifically on prepaid travel cards, read our article 'The best ways to take money abroad'.

 Prepaid cards if you have poor credit history